Kenny Shiels upbeat on Kris Boyd staying at Kilmarnock

 Manager Kenny Shiels hopes the Scottish Premier League's all-time top scorer will be at Rugby Park next season to help develop his youthful squad.

-Kris Boyd, 29, joined Killie in February on a short-term deal and scored in their final game of the season, the 3-1 defeat by St Mirren.
+Kris Boyd, 29, joined Killie in February on a short-term deal and scored in their final game of the season,

 "I spoke to him this week and he is optimistic about staying," said Shiels.

 "His agent will speak with the chairman.
 It's a probability more than a possibility."

 Boyd's three goals since his return to Rugby Park, where he played from 2000-2006 before joining Rangers, takes his SPL goals tally to 167.

 Earlier in the week, the Northern Irishman had hoped to register two home wins to round off the SPL campaign, results that would have guaranteed seventh place.

 But consecutive 3-1 home defeats by Hibernian and the Buddies mean Killie finish ninth in the table.

 Their league record at Rugby Park stands at five wins, four draws and 10 defeats.